apache/nuttx/configs/samd21-xplained/README.txt

          This is a test
          nsh>

-    5. WARNING: This info comes from the SAMD20 Xplained README.
-I have not tried the OLED1 module on the SAML21!

-    5. If the OLED1 module is connected to the SAML21 Xplained Pro, then support for the OLED display can be enabled by making the following changes to the configuration.
+    5. If the OLED1 module is connected to the SAMD21 Xplained Pro, then support for the OLED display can be enabled by making the following changes to the configuration.
 These changes assume that the I/O1 modules is connected in EXT1.
 Most of the modifications necessary